TLanetteRose/TLPPortfolio/codenotes.md

 Happy Thanksgiving!
 I'm back.
 Trying to focus on the structure and design of my site before I deal with the wording of my about section.

+### 12/11/2021

+I'm back.
+It's been tough to code after a full day of school.
+The kids are excited about the holidays.
+I am too.
+My focus today is to fix the sizing for responsiveness.
+I was using rem for sizing.

 ---

 My name is Trista Lanette Pollard.
 My journey towards becoming a Front-End Web Developer started over 4 years ago.
 I became interested in computer coding after a parent approached me about sponsoring the "Hour of Code" with Code.org at our school.
 Once I attended a training session in New York City, I was hooked!